Beholder Kft.: History

-The company's first project was a Hungarian language play-by-mail game, Land of Survivors (Hungarian name: Túlélők Földje) programmed by Miklós Tihor in Borland C. Land of Survivors is a fantasy role-playing game, players develop their heroes by adventuring in a large playing area.
+The company's first project was a Hungarian language play-by-mail game, Land of Survivors (Túlélők Földje) programmed by Miklós Tihor in Borland C. Land of Survivors is a fantasy role-playing game, players develop their heroes by adventuring in a large playing area.
 The game is divided into turns.
 Each turn, a players sends his commands for his hero on a postcard to Beholder.
 They input the commands, and as a result, a laser-printed description of his adventures are sent back to him in mail.
 As of 2010, the game is still running, although most players send and get their turns in email instead of normal mail.
 There are players who are playing Land of Survivors for more than 10 years.

 Beholder Kft. also began publishing fantasy and sci-fi books in Hungarian.
 Most of these were translations of English books (from Raymond E. Feist, Robert Jordan and other fantasy authors; or the Shadowrun and Battletech series from FASA Corporation).
 They also published some books from Hungarian authors.

-In 1995, Beholder Kft. published its own Hungarian language trading card game, Cards of Power (Hungarian name: Hatalom Kártyái), based on Land of Survivors.
+In 1995, Beholder Kft. published its own Hungarian language trading card game, Cards of Power (Hatalom Kártyái), based on Land of Survivors.
 As of 2010, Cards of Power has published 9 editions of starter packs, 25 different booster packs, and a large number of mini-expansions.
 Currently, there are approx. 6000 different cards in existence.
 Cards of Power and the first three expansions were also published in Czech, by the name Wastelands.